tycho/cpuid-rs/README.md

 - `decode` binary, which prints human-readable decoding of the more interesting features exposed in CPUID
 - `dump` binary, which can create text-based dump files of all known CPUID leaves on the local system.

-Dumps can be imported with the library or with the `decode` binary using the `-f` argument.
+Dumps can be imported with the library via `cpuid::System::from_file`, or with the `dump`/`decode` binaries using the `-f` argument.

 Building
 --------